Skip to main content

 Teaching

 My teaching focuses on building computational and quantitative skills that are essential for modern geoscience research.
 I teach across three modules in the Earth Science programme at Liverpool, spanning introductory programming for first-year students through to advanced data science techniques.
 Drawing on my background in computer science and high-performance computing, I design course materials that make programming and mathematics accessible to students with diverse backgrounds, helping them develop the confidence and technical skills they need for their degrees and future careers.
 I'm particularly committed to demonstrating how computational methods can be applied to real Earth science problems, bridging the gap between abstract concepts and practical geological applications.
-My teaching philosophy emphasizes hands-on learning, where students gain experience working with actual datasets and coding techniques they'll use throughout their research careers.
+My teaching philosophy emphasizes active learning, where students gain experience working with actual datasets and coding techniques they'll use throughout their research careers.

 Programming